stanford-cs149/asst1/README_aarch64.md

   thread 0, and the bottom half of the image in thread 1.
 This type
     of problem decomposition is referred to as _spatial decomposition_ since different spatial regions of the image are computed by different processors.
-2. Extend your code to use 2, 3, 4, 5, 6, 7, and 8 threads, partitioning the image
-  generation work accordingly (threads should get blocks of the image).
-Note that the processor only has four cores but each core supports two hyper-threads, so it can execute a total of eight threads interleaved on its execution contents.
-  In your write-up, produce a graph of __speedup compared to the reference sequential implementation__ as a function of the number of threads used __FOR VIEW 1__.
-Is speedup linear in the number of threads used?
-In your writeup hypothesize why this is (or is not) the case? (you may also wish to produce a graph for VIEW 2 to help you come up with a good answer.
+2. Extend your code to use 2 to the number of (performance CPU cores on your Mac or) machine threads, partitioning the image generation work accordingly (threads should get blocks of the image).
+In your writeup hypothesize why this is (or is not) the case? (you may also wish to produce a graph __for VIEW 2__ to help you come up with a good answer.
 Hint: take a careful look at the three-thread datapoint.)
 3. To confirm (or disprove) your hypothesis, measure the amount of time each thread requires to complete its work by inserting timing code at the beginning and end of `workerThreadStart()`.
 How do your measurements explain the speedup graph you previously created?
-4. Modify the mapping of work to threads to achieve to improve speedup to at __about 7-8x on both views__ of the Mandelbrot set (if you're above 7x that's fine, don't sweat it).
-You may not use any synchronization between threads in your solution.
+4. Modify the mapping of work to threads to improve speedup as much as possible on the Mandelbrot set.
+  You may not use any
+  synchronization between threads in your solution.
 We are expecting you to come up with a single work decomposition policy that will work well for all thread counts---hard coding a solution specific to each configuration is not allowed!
 (Hint: There is a very simple static assignment that will achieve this goal, and no communication/synchronization among threads is necessary.).
-In your writeup, describe your approach to parallelization and report the final 8-thread speedup obtained.
+In your writeup, describe your approach to parallelization and report the final 8-thread speedup obtained with the same number of threads as the number of performance CPU cores your machine has.
-5. Now run your improved code with 16 threads.
+5. Now run your improved code with 2 * (number of performance CPU cores on your) machine threads.
 Is performance noticably greater than when running with eight threads?
 Why or why not?

 ## Program 2: Vectorizing Code Using SIMD Intrinsics (20 points) ##

 Take a look at the function `clampedExpSerial` in `prog2_vecintrin/main.cpp` of the Assignment 1 code base.
 The `clampedExp()` function raises `values[i]` to the power given by `exponents[i]` for all elements of the input array and clamps the resulting values at 9.999999.
 In program 2, your job is to vectorize this piece of code so it can be run on a machine with SIMD vector instructions.

-However, rather than craft an implementation using SSE or AVX2 vector intrinsics that map to real SIMD vector instructions on modern CPUs, to make things a little easier, we're asking you to implement your version using CS149's "fake vector intrinsics" defined in `CS149intrin.h`.
+However, rather than craft an implementation using SSE or AVX2 vector intrinsics or Neon vector intrinsics that map to real SIMD vector instructions on modern CPUs, to make things a little easier, we're asking you to implement your version using CS149's "fake vector intrinsics" defined in `CS149intrin.h`.
 The `CS149intrin.h` library provides you with a set of vector instructions that operate on vector values and/or vector masks.
 (These functions don't translate to real CPU vector instructions, instead we simulate these operations for you in our library, and provide feedback that makes for easier debugging.)
 As an example of using the CS149 intrinsics, a vectorized version of the `abs()` function is given in `main.cpp`.
 This example contains some basic vector loads and stores and manipulates mask registers.
 Note that the `abs()` example is only a simple example, and in fact the code does not correctly handle all inputs!
 (We will let you figure out why!)
 You may wish to read through all the comments and function definitions in `CS149intrin.h` to know what operations are available to you.

 Here are few hints to help you in your implementation: